 - Dairy-Free Option: If you would like to enjoy this recipe but are dairy-free, use additional broth in place of the cream, use non-dairy butter, and omit the parmesan.
 To replace the sour cream, you can use non-dairy sour cream, non-dairy plain yogurt, or simply use additional broth to loosen up the consistency a bit.

-How to Make Slow Cooker Mashed Potatoes
+How to Make Mashed Potatoes in the Crockpot

 The following tips are provided to help you achieve perfect results.
 You will find the detailed instructions in the recipe card at the bottom of this post.